Eksentrysyti/phase_0_unit_1/week_3/1_git_started/my_solution.md

 ## Release 4: Git Workflow

+*Assuming remote repo already exists*
+1)

 - Push files to a remote repository
 - Fetch changes
 - Commit locally
+git push [alias of remote repo] [target branch] git fetch [alias of remote repo] git commit -m "<commit message here>"

 ## Release 5: Reflection
+The strategy in learning how to use the command line for git is simply practice.
+Reading about the commands didn't help much in learning how to use the comamnd line, but after a few times moving files around, I got the hang of using the commands.  gitref.org was a great help as a resource as it listed all the git commands and made it easy to look up how to use each command.
+It also gave examples on how to use each command and any extra properties a command might have.